oak0003/Onur-Hemi-Shells-Code/README.md

 RunningForPlotsV6.m   : This script runs the main algorithm CubicCellHemiArrayProp.m and allows for changing of parameters

 RunningForPlotsV3.m   : This script runs the algorithm for a single beam CubicCellHemiArrayPropSingleBeam.m and was used for beam visualization

+Download all the files into a single folder to run.
+Code was written for MATLAB 2020b